CGenie/browser-fresh/README.md

       'test.js' (which prints out 'test' in the console)
    * `curl -XPOST 'http://localhost:7777/javascript_execute' -d 'console.log(1 + 2)'` -- will execute any JS in the browser

+Multiple sessions are supported, so that you can have multiple tabs open and send commands to all of them with one request.

 Editor integration
 ==================
 Now you can integrate these requests with your favorite editor.
 For example, in VIM you would do: